Select Department

 Teenage Engineering PO-12

-The Teenage Engineering Pocket Operator PO-12 is a 16 sample drum machine and sequencer, perfect for making beats.
-Sporting parameter locks and punch-in effects, making electronic music has never been this much fun.
-This small, ultra-portable music device has studio-quality sound and the flexibility to make music on the go.
-Affordable for everyone and compatible with all your external gear.
+The Teenage Engineering Pocket Operator PO-12 is a 16-sample drum machine and sequencer, perfect for making beats.
+It sports parameter locks and punch-in effects, so making electronic music has never been this much fun.

-Additionally, the PO-12 has a built-in speaker so you can jam out whenever or wherever you are.
-While also sporting a convenient headphone input for detailed personal listening.
 Above all, if you’re on a budget and want something portable, Teenage Engineering’s Pocket Operator lineup offers some great choices in the PO-12 and even the PO-32.
-It lacks the connectivity of a larger machine, but for the price and size, you can’t really complain.
+It does lack the connectivity of a larger machine, but for the price and size you can’t really complain.

-• real synthesised drum sounds
+• Real synthesised sounds

-• sampled drum sounds
+• Sampled sounds

 • 16 punch-in effects